polterguy/phosphorusfive/core/p5.webapp/system42/components/common-widgets/datagrid/README.md

       email:jane@doe.com
 ```

-The "some-id-n" is the ID of your data row, and its children nodes are the column names and values.
+The _"some-id-XX"_ is the ID of your data row, and its children nodes are the column names and values.
 In the above example, we have
-two rows, with two columns each, named; "name" and "email".
+two rows, with two columns each, named; _"name"_ and _"email"_.

 ## Turning off editing of cells and rows